 But Why Local?

 When it comes to local travel, you can use your own vehicle, and even opt for a vacation rental that you can disinfect yourself.
-It’s the perfect way to ease travellers back into adventure.
-Travelling locally is also a wonderful budget-friendly way of fitting in more travel opportunities, especially if you work full time.
+It’s the perfect way to ease travellers back into the adventure.
+Travelling locally is also a wonderful budget-friendly way of fitting in more travel opportunities, especially if you work full-time.